pointfreeco/swift-navigation/Sources/SwiftNavigation/Documentation.docc/SwiftNavigation.md

 are valid: either all are `nil` or exactly one is non-`nil`.

-By allowing these 4 other invalid states we can accidentally tell SwiftUI to both present a sheet and alert at the same time, but that is not a valid thing to do in SwiftUI, and SwiftUI will even print a message to the console letting you know that in the future it may actually crash your app.
+By allowing these 4 other invalid states we can accidentally tell SwiftUI to both present a sheet and alert at the same time, but that is not a valid thing to do in SwiftUI.
+The framework will even print a message to the console letting you know that in the future it may actually crash your app.

 Luckily Swift comes with the perfect tool for dealing with this kind of situation: enums!
 They